The island of Santo Stefano,

 According to a 1855 text, by Giuseppe Tricoli, the same Carpi later on would have been secluded there "by a political crime", or even would have died there, but in the comprehensive study by Amelia Pugliese is highlighted how in reality in the period of his presumed detainment Carpi was free and carried out his charge of civil employee.
 The troops quartered in Ponza, leaded by Luigi Verneau and by the same Francesco Carpi, joined the Republican Government of Naples.
 Vernau, after the failed libertarian revolution against the Bourbons in Naples, was hanged on the gallows in Ponza.

-The penitentiary had been designed according to a panoptical model, which considered a total and continuous visual control of the prisoners, to reach the "domination of the mind upon another mind", theorized in the treatise "Panopticon" (1787), by the English philosopher Jeremy Bentham (1748-1832).
+The penitentiary had been designed according to a panoptical model, which considered a total and continuous visual control of the prisoners, to reach the "domination of the mind upon another mind", theorized in the treatise "Panopticon" (1787), by the English philosopher Jeremy Bentham (1748-1832), helped by his brother Samuel Bentham (1757-1831), engineer.

 The circular structure developped itself around a courtyard, which had to recall the circles of Dante's Inferno.
 In the courtyard the corporal punishment took place, being proper tortures which, for admonishment, occurred under everybody's eyes, just for its circular shape.